FirelyTeam/firely-docs-firely-server/tools/firely-server-import.rst

 Arguments
 ---------

 The execution of FSI can be configured using input parameters.
-These parameters can be supplied either as CLI arguments or specified in the file ``appsettings.instance.json`` which must be created in the same directory as the ``fsi.exe``.
+These parameters can be supplied either as CLI arguments or specified in the file ``appsettings.instance.json`` which must be created in the same directory as the ``fsi`` executable.

 If you want to specify input parameters in the file, you can use the snippet below as a base for your ``appsettings.instance.json``.
 In this case, you need to update the values that you want to set yourself and delete all other records.